Americans are demanding more: Desired salary for new jobs now nearly $79,000

 How can the Fed cool wages?

-One way to do that is to cool the labor market, which the NY Fed data shows might be happening.
+One way to do that is to cool the labor market, which the New York Fed data shows might be happening.

 The share of job seekers in the previous four weeks declined to 19.4% from 24.7% a year ago, and the likelihood of switching jobs fell to 10.6% from 11%, the survey said.

-Expectations of being offered a new job declined to 18.7% from 21.1% a year ago, and the average expected likelihood of receiving multiple job offers in the next four months dropped to 20.6% from 25.7%, the NY Fed said.
+Expectations of being offered a new job declined to 18.7% from 21.1% a year ago, and the average expected likelihood of receiving multiple job offers in the next four months dropped to 20.6% from 25.7%, the New York Fed said.

 Additionally, 3.9% of respondents expect to be unemployed, up from 2.3% in July 2022 and the highest level since March 2020, data showed.